 by Liz Stevens, writer, Plastics Decorating

 Sustainability has been a trend for American consumers since the 1970s when the magazine Mother Earth News began publication, and when composting and Birkenstocks caught on in the US.
-Fifty years later, sustainability and recycling in consumer goods manufacturing and packaging are big and only getting bigger in the United States and across the globe.
+Fifty years later, sustainability and recycling in consumer goods manufacturing and packaging are big and only getting bigger in the US and across the globe.
 Within the plastics packaging and decorating sector, there are plenty of initiatives and innovations.
 Here are a few of them.

 Big consumer brands leading the way